apollographql/apollo-tooling/packages/apollo-server-codegen/README.md

 ## Translation Strategy (TypeScript)

-The main export of the generated file is the `Resolvers` type definition, which has two type parameters, `TContext` and `TInternalReps`.
-Both default to `{}`.
-If provided, `TContext` will be the type of the `context` parameter in resolvers. `TInternalReps` is helpful when your internal objects use fields not present in the graphql schema:
+The main export of the generated file is the `Resolvers` type definition, which has a `TOptions` type parameter, which defaults to `{}`.
+It accepts four top level fields:

+- `Context`: This type is used as the `context` argument for all resolvers.
+- `InternalReps`: If you know a type in your schema will have a particular field internally, you can specify it here: `InternalReps: { User: { internalID: ID!}}`
+- `Enums`: Declare any [Internal Enum Values](https://www.apollographql.com/docs/graphql-tools/scalars/#internal-values) you use here.
+- `Scalars`: Declare the internal type of any [Custom Scalars](https://www.apollographql.com/docs/graphql-tools/scalars/#custom-scalars) you use here.

 ```gql
 type User {